List of teams that have overcome 3–1 series deficits: Background

 Three major North American professional sports leagues have playoff series that can reach a seventh game: Major League Baseball (MLB), the National Basketball Association (NBA), and the National Hockey League (NHL).
-In the history of these leagues, teams that were down 3–1 in a series have come back to win the series 58 times; 14 times in MLB, 13 times in the NBA, and 31 times in the NHL.
-The most recent instance was accomplished by the Florida Panthers of the NHL in the 2023 Stanley Cup Playoffs.
+In the history of these leagues, teams that were down 3–1 in a series have come back to win the series 59 times; 14 times in MLB, 15 times in the NBA, and 31 times in the NHL.
+The most recent instance was accomplished by the Detroit Pistons of the NBA in the 2026 NBA playoffs.

-There have been three instances of a team coming back from a 3–1 deficit twice in the same postseason, occurring once in the MLB, NBA, and NHL.
+There have been three instances of a team coming back from a 3–1 deficit twice in the same postseason, occurring once each in the MLB, NBA, and NHL.
 The most recent instance was by the Denver Nuggets in the 2020 NBA playoffs.
-The other two instances occurred by the Kansas City Royals in the 1985 MLB postseason and the Minnesota Wild in the 2003 Stanley Cup playoffs.
+The other two instances occurred by the Kansas City Royals in the 1985 MLB postseason (the only instance where that team also won the championship) and the Minnesota Wild in the 2003 Stanley Cup playoffs.

 Within the World Hockey Association and American Basketball Association, which each merged with the NHL and NBA, respectively, only one team came back from a 3–1 deficit: the Indiana Pacers came back to defeat the Kentucky Colonels in Eastern Division Semifinals of the 1969 ABA Playoffs.
-The WHA had just one team force a Game 7 after being down 3-1 with the Quarterfinals in the 1976 WHA playoffs; the Indianapolis Racers forced Game 7 but lost to the New England Whalers.
+The WHA had just one team force a game seven after being down 3–1 with the Quarterfinals in the 1976 WHA playoffs; the Indianapolis Racers forced game seven but lost to the New England Whalers.